hello-robot/stretch_ros/stretch_core/README.md

 >>$ catkin_test_results
 ```

 This will show descriptive messages based on how many tests were run, errors, failures, skipped tests, and the respective pacakge where the failure occured.
+However, when running tests with *catkin_tools* some plugins will lose functionality such as Pytest Clarity.

 ## License